Grandparent: Cultural comparisons

+In United States

 In the US, taking care of grandchildren is not a necessary responsibility of grandparents.
 Grandparents taking care of their grandchildren is often caused by involuntary events or crisis, and it is more like a solution to a problem, not an initiative desire, which is a distinct difference from that in China.
 For example, grandparents in the USA often take care of their grandchildren when their adult children get into troubles such as substance abuse, incarceration or parental death.
 Differences also exist in different ethnicities in the US.
 Caucasian individuals generally regard individual independence as more important, so grandparents are less likely to take care of their grandchildren.
 However, African American and Latino individuals are more likely to regard looking after grandchildren as a family tradition and are more willing to provide help for their adult children.
 Ethnic differences in grandparents looking after their grandchildren reflect different cultural values that different ethnic groups hold.
-To be more specific, African American grandparents are more likely to provide guidance and discipline to their grandchildren due to their flexible family system in which relatives, nonblood kin are all willing to help each other.
-Latino families have a strong preference to live together and keep frequent contact with family members because most of them are immigrants or first-generation born in the US, they are more likely to live and function as a unit.
+To be more specific, African American grandparents are more likely to provide guidance and discipline to their grandchildren due to their flexible family system in which relatives and nonblood kin are all willing to help each other.
+Latino families have a strong preference to live together and keep frequent contact with family members because most of them are immigrants or first-generation born in the US; they are more likely to live and function as a unit.
 Grandparents in Latino culture also play important roles in stabilizing the family unit as family leaders.
 Although Caucasian grandparents are less likely to raise their grandchildren, they have more cognitive or physical burdens of taking care of grandchildren compared with other ethnic groups, mainly because their caregiver roles are less normative, and they rely more on remote or companionate parenting styles.
 On the contrary, African American and Latino grandparents rely more on disciplinary and instructional parenting styles and they are less likely to have cognitive or physical burdens when taking care of their grandchildren.